lucaspmatos/lucaspmatos/README.md

 </div>

 ## About me
-Former fullstack development intern.
 Currently working as a frontend developer for a technological innovation and artificial intelligence startup.

 ## Working with
 ![](https://img.shields.io/badge/html5%20-%23323330.svg?&style=for-the-badge&logo=html5&logoColor=white&color=orange)